CoasterGallery.com Home

 On May 3, 1975, Kings Dominion opened to the public.
 Situated just north of Richmond, Virginia, it was operated by Family Leisure Centers, a joint venture between Top Value Enterprises and Taft Broadcasting Company, both of Cincinnati, Ohio.
 Visitors that year enjoyed five magical lands - International Street, Old Virginia, Coney Island, The Happy Land of Hanna-Barbera, and Lion Country Safari.
 The centerpiece of the park was a 332-foot replica of the Eiffel Tower.
 In later years, the animal park was closed.

-In 1983, executives with Taft Broadcasting purchased the theme park division of Taft and formed Kings Entertainment Company (KECO) with Kings Dominion, Carowinds in Charlotte, Kings Island in Cincinnati, and Canada's Wonderland in Toronto.
+Carowinds in Charlotte, Kings Island in Cincinnati, and Canada's Wonderland in Toronto.
 California's Great America was acquired two years later.
-Paramount purchased these five parks in 1993, and this park was renamed Paramount's Kings Dominion.
+Paramount purchased all five parks in 1993, and this park was renamed Paramount's Kings Dominion.
 In 2006, Cedar Fair purchased the five Paramount parks for $1.24 billion.
-Cedar Fair renamed this one Kings Dominion and presently manages this 400-acre park.
+Cedar Fair renamed this amusement park Kings Dominion and presently manages the 400-acre park.
+Two coasters have been built since my last visit: Rapterra is a Bolliger & Mabillard Wing Coaster with three inversions that opened in 2025.
+Tumbili is a 4D Free Spin coaster from S&S Worldwide that opened in 2022.

 Anaconda